mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 This is not an exhaustive compilation of evidence, but only what I've personally made a note of in my study of the Book of Enoch.

+While I believe that most of Enoch is Scripture, I have found what seem to be corruptions and insertions.
+In particular, the verses where Noah is speaking do not seem to belong to Enoch, and even contradict the rest of the book.
+I hope to do a separate study on this.
+{: .note}

 {% include image.html name="evidence-that-enoch-is-scripture/1.jpeg" alt="Evidence that Enoch is Scripture" width="741" %}

 ## The Strongest Evidence